Aller au contenu

 The report suggests, for example, to allow them to benefit from deductions related to alimony.
 To energy renovation or the so-called Pinel scheme.
 On the condition that the expenses concerned are made in France.

 Another proposal.
-Eliminate the minimum tax rate of 20% from the non-resident scale "profoundly unfair to the lowest incomes".
+Eliminate the minimum tax rate of 20% for non-residents, which is "profoundly unfair to the lowest incomes".
 The report also proposes the "abolition of social levies".
 Such as the CSG on income from real estate assets, which is the subject of a European dispute.

-It is time to stop considering non-residents as potential tax exiles.
-And to make them pay for the baseness of a tiny fraction.
-On the contrary, the French abroad wish to be considered as full members of the national community.
+It's time to stop treating non-residents as potential tax exiles.
+And make them pay for the baseness of a tiny fraction.
+On the contrary, French people abroad want to be considered as full members of the national community".
 Anne Genetet points out.

-In terms of social security.
-It also suggests slowing down the increase (+4.9% in 2018) in "Cotam", a contribution paid by French retirees abroad to be able to continue to receive healthcare reimbursements while in France.
+Social security.
+It also suggests slowing the rise (+4.9% in 2018) in "Cotam", a contribution paid by French retirees abroad to be able to continue to benefit from healthcare reimbursements during their stay in France.

-In a press release from Edouard Philippe, Matignon expressed its support for "most of the objectives and improvements proposed in the report", particularly with regard to simplification.
+In a press release issued by Édouard Philippe, Matignon expressed its support for "most of the objectives and areas for improvement proposed in the report", particularly with regard to simplification.

-He recalls the government's commitment to implement Internet voting for consular elections and the next legislative elections in 2022.
+He recalls the government's commitment to introducing Internet voting for consular elections and the next legislative elections in 2022.

-However, the Prime Minister is more cautious in his support for the tax component: "Some [proposals] may be reflected in the financial laws at the end of the year, subject to the consultations that the government will conduct in the coming weeks," the Matignon press release states.
+However, the Prime Minister is more cautious in his support for the tax package: "Some [proposals] may be reflected in the financial laws to be passed at the end of the year, subject to the consultations that the government will be conducting in the coming weeks," states the Matignon press release.

-Always in this concern of equality between residents and non-residents.
-Another En Marche deputy, Sacha Houlié, proposes, him, in a note sent to Bercy to remove an advantage enjoyed by French retirees living abroad: the exemption from the CSG.
-"There is a real inequality between retirees in France who have suffered an increase in the CSG, which we assume and those who have not had it, non-tax residents, "says the deputy of the Vienne, reports the Echoes.
-To counter this "inequality", he proposes to increase the contributions of retirees from abroad.
-A measure that would become an amendment.
+Still with this concern for equality between residents and non-residents.
+Another En Marche MP, Sacha Houlié, proposes, meanwhile, in a note sent to Bercy to remove an advantage enjoyed by French retirees living abroad: exemption from the CSG.
+"There's a real inequality between retirees in France who have suffered a CSG hike, which we assume, and those who haven't, tax non-residents," believes the Vienne MP, reports the Echoes.
+To counter this "inequality", he is proposing to increase contributions for pensioners living abroad.
+This measure is likely to become an amendment.

 Source